OPBOY1203/redmind/playbooks/vm_isolation_breach_response_runbook.md

 - Document timeline, versions, and mitigations applied.
 - Build a **playbook** for repeated checks during new disclosures (CPU, hypervisor, device emulation).
 - Schedule purple‑team exercises targeting VM isolation assumptions (lab‑only; never on prod tenants).

----

-> [!IMPORTANT]
->
-> This runbook is a curated response pattern for suspected VM isolation breaches (escape or side‑channel leakage).
-Adapt per platform versions and vendor guidance.